-Skin care sticks and sunscreen sticks for your skin care routine
+Skin care sticks and sunscreen sticks for a skin care routine

 Lotions and sprays have their place.
 But skin care sticks, with their precision and versatility, can be game changers.